No Wearables and Hardware

 Construction drivers often deal with early mornings, long workdays, changing sites, heavy equipment, traffic, and time-sensitive project schedules.
 Fatigue can affect alertness, reaction time, decision-making, and driving behavior, increasing risk on the road and around job sites.

 Yes.
 Readi helps fleets identify fatigue risk before it contributes to behaviors like harsh braking, rapid acceleration, inconsistent speeds, or other fatigue-linked driving events.
-In a large U.S. logistics pilot, fleets using Readi cut fatigue-linked events by 42%.
+In a large U.S. logistics pilot, fleets using Readi cut telematics events by 42%.